nasa/bplib/doc/parm_notes.md

 ## 4. Example Configuration

-What follows is a notional configuration of a bplib channel which serves more to suggest the relationship between the different parameters more than any actualy setting or margin used.
+What follows is a notional configuration of a bplib channel which serves more to suggest the relationship between the different parameters  than recommending an actual setting.

 __Rate Related Parameters__: